Janortop5/k8s-automated-dr/infra/README.md

 1. Go to Manage Jenkins → Clouds → New Cloud
 2. Add a new Kubernetes cloud:

-   *Cloud name -> k8s-automated-dr
+   * Cloud name -> `k8s-automated-dr`
    * Type -> kubernetes
-3. Fill in:
+3. Actions Needed:

-   * Kubernetes URL <--- Find in kubeconfig generated in ansible directory
+   * Kubernetes URL                       <- Find this in generated kubeconfig in ansible directory
    * Attach your credentials
-   * Customize pod template if needed
+   * Customize pod template if needed     <- Configuartion still valid if NOT set.
    * Test the connection